 BUNKER PRICES: G20-VLSFO Index Advances With Crude

-Global VLSFO prices rallied at the start of the week.
+Global VLSFO prices rose at the start of the week.
 Image Credit: Ship & Bunker

-Bunker prices mostly advanced at ports around the world on Monday, with global average VLSFO prices jumping with crude futures.
+Bunker prices mostly advanced at ports around the world on Monday, with global average VLSFO prices rising in line with crude futures.

-On Tuesday morning Brent crude futures were trading up by $0.18/bl from the previous session's close at $64.81/bl as of 6:26 AM in London.
-In metric tonne terms that would be equivalent to an $1.36/mt rise in bunker prices.
+On Tuesday morning Brent crude futures were trading up by $0.16/bl from the previous session's close at $67.20/bl as of 5:25 AM in London.
+In metric tonne terms that would be equivalent to a $1.20/mt rise in bunker prices.